The Law According to Lidia Poët: Production

 The series is filmed in Turin, with specific filming locations including Parco del Valentino, Palazzo Barolo, Piazza Cavour, and the Carceri Nuove.
 Filming on the second season began in June 2023.

 Release

 The first season was released on Netflix on 15 February 2023.
 In June 2023, Netflix confirmed that the series had been renewed for a second season.
 The second season, consisting of six episodes, was released on 30 October 2024.
-In December 2024, Netflix confirmed that the series had been renewed for a third season.
+In December 2024, Netflix confirmed that the series had been renewed for a third season, which was released on 15 April 2026.

 Controversies

 The series was criticized by Lidia Poët's grandnephew for sexualizing Poët and obfuscating her Waldensian origins, its use of foul language, and its lack of historical context.